makrai/notes/hu2308-latent-state-of-training.md

   2. We discover detour states := latent states associated with slower converg
     * a general way to assign semantics onto latent states in training maps (Sections 2.3, 3.4)
-    * induce/remove detour states in image/grokking by de/stabiliz optimization
+    * induce/remove detour states in image classif by de/stabiliz optimization
       * induce detour states in image classification by destabilizing the optimization process and,
       * remove detour states in grokking by stabilizing the optimizat process